 \subsection{Material properties and design of the phononic crystal}

-The material to be used in this paper is a 1D metamaterial with two materials. \textbf{Figure~\ref{fig:arrangement_braggs}} provides information about the arrangement of the phononic crystal.
-The effective parameters of design are taken as modulus of elasticity, density and thickness ratios.
-These ratios are taken as $x_{layer 1}:x_{layer 2}$, while $x$ being the characteristic of that layer---Young's modulus, density, and thickness.
-Poisson's ratio is not varied as \citet{Witarto_2019} showed that its effect on the design is negligible by using Sobol analysis.
+The material under investigation is a one-dimensional metamaterial comprised of two base materials.
+Figure~\ref{fig } illustrates the arrangement of the phononic crystal.
+The effective design parameters considered include the modulus of elasticity, density, and thickness ratios.
+These ratios are denoted as $x_{\text{layer1}}:x_{\text{layer2}}$, with $x$ representing the characteristic of each layer—Young's modulus, density, and thickness.
+Poisson's ratio remains constant, as Sobol analysis conducted by \citet{Witarto_2019} has demonstrated its negligible impact on the design.

-For this metamaterial, properties of second material, presented by layer 2, are set same as the characteristics of rubber, where its Young's modulus is equal to 3.49 MPa and its density is equal to 1100 $kg/m^3$.
-For the second material, only geometrical properties are changing during the analysis.
-However, the dimensionless thickness of unit cell, which is $h_1 + h_2$, is set to be 1.
-For the first material, represented by layer 1, properties are changed to see how they are affecting the design.
-The base value of all parameter ratios is taken as 0.1 for Shapley value analysis.
+In this metamaterial, the properties of the second material, embodied by layer 2, are configured to mirror those of rubber, with its Young's modulus set at 3.49 MPa and its density at 1100 $\mathrm{kg/m^3}$.
+Throughout the analysis, only the geometrical properties of the second material undergo alteration.
+However, the dimensionless thickness of the unit cell, denoted as $h_1 + h_2$, remains fixed at 1.
+Conversely, for the first material, represented by layer 1, properties are systematically varied to explore their impact on the design.
+The baseline value for all parameter ratios in the Shapley value analysis is established at 0.1.

-For the design, the main goals are to achieve a lower first frequency cut-off point to cover ultra-low frequency ranges and to achieve a larger band-gap width to cover more frequencies of seismic waves.
-Therefore, in this paper, if certain parameters are referred as negative, it means those parameters are causing to have higher first frequency cut-off point or smaller band-gap widths, which are not desired.
+For the design, the primary objectives include achieving a lower first-frequency cut-off point to encompass ultra-low frequency ranges and a broader band-gap width to accommodate a wider range of seismic wave frequencies.
+Hence, when specific parameters are labeled as negative in this paper, it indicates that these parameters lead to higher first-frequency cut-off points or narrower band-gap widths, which are undesirable outcomes.